Skip to content

 Criteria for assessment

-Initial assessment will be carried out by BERA’s College of Reviewers with a final decision taken by members of Council.
-BERA reserves the right not to award a commission if insufficient quality proposals are submitted.
+Initial assessments were conducted by BERA’s College of Reviewers, with final decisions made by BERA Council.
+BERA reserved the right not to fund a Commission if proposals did not meet the required standard.

 Education and environmental sustainability